nnethercote/counts/README.md

 It gives a total line count, and shows all the unique lines, ordered by frequency, with individual and cumulative percentages.

-Alternatively, when invoked with the `-w` flag, it assigns each line a weight, determined by the last integer that appears on the line (or 1 if there is no such integer).
-On the same input, `counts -w` produces the following output.
+Alternatively, when invoked with the `-i` flag, it assigns each line an integral weight, determined by the last integer that appears on the line (or 1 if there is no such integer).
+On the same input, `counts -i` produces the following output.
 ```
-30 counts:
+30 counts (weighted integral)
 (  1)       16 (53.3%, 53.3%): d 4
 (  2)        9 (30.0%, 83.3%): c 3
 (  3)        4 (13.3%, 96.7%): b 2